linode/terraform-provider-linode/website/docs/r/stackscript.html.md

 * `description` - (Required) A description for the StackScript.

+* `images` - (Required) An array of Image IDs representing the Images that this StackScript is compatible for deploying with.

 - - -

 * `rev_note` - (Optional) This field allows you to add notes for the set of revisions made to this StackScript.

 * `is_public` - (Optional) This determines whether other users can use your StackScript.
 Once a StackScript is made public, it cannot be made private. *Changing `is_public` forces the creation of a new StackScript*

-* `images` - (Optional) An array of Image IDs representing the Images that this StackScript is compatible for deploying with.

 ## Attributes